a-karma/Bogor_Workshop/DAY_2/Session1.md

 |+|10||6|21||A|32|

-> Question: What's the accuracy of the last base call in the example above?
+> Question 1: What's the accuracy of the last base call in the example above?

 #### Quality Control